check-spelling-sandbox/lambda-refarch-fileprocessing/README.md

 We are using [Amazon Comprehend](https://aws.amazon.com/comprehend/) to detect overall interview sentiment.
 Amazon Comprehend is a machine learning powered service that makes it easy to find insights and relationships in text.
 We use the Sentiment Analysis API to understand whether interview responses are positive or negative.

-The Sentiment workflow uses the same SQS-to-Lambda Function pattern as the Coversion workflow.
+The Sentiment workflow uses the same SQS-to-Lambda Function pattern as the Conversion workflow.

 If our **SentimentFunction** cannot remove the messages from the **SentimentQueue**, they are sent to **SentimentDlq**, a dead-letter queue (DLQ), for inspection.
 A CloudWatch Alarm is configured to send notification to an email address when there are any messages in the **SentimentDlq**.